 Part of your rehabilitation will be working with your healthcare team to prepare you for your prothesis.
 Your team will tell you when you are ready to be fitted for your prothesis.
 Talk with them about which prosthetic devices might be best for you.

-The sutures or staples have come out, and the surgical wound has healed.
-Now you can begin to prepare your residual limb for a prosthesis.
+Prosthetic fitting starts when the stitches or staples have come out, and the surgical wound has healed.
+Your pain is managed and your rehabilitation continues.
+Now you can start to prepare your residual limb for a prosthesis.
 During this time, keep these goals in mind:

 Muscle stretching and strengthening

 Keeping your residual limb in the right position is vital.
 This helps prevent muscle shortening and tightening (contracture), which prevents full range of motion.
 To prevent contracture, you’ll need to keep your knee and hip as straight as you can.
 Here’s how to do this:

 When seated, always support your residual limb to keep it from dangling or hanging.
 When sitting in a wheelchair or a regular chair, you can use an “amputee board.”
 This is a flat board that sticks out to support the weight of your residual limb.

 Spend time every day lying flat on your stomach (proning).
 Proning stretches the muscles at the front of your hip.
 These muscles get tight when you sit.
 It’s important to spend 15 to 20 minutes proning several times a day.